jadekang0611/temp-track/README.md

 # What is TemperTrac

-Using this application an education center teacher (e-Haebeob) can input and track students' temperatures once checked to follow the government's regulation in relation to the current situation.
-This app essentially replaces the current tracking style at many branches where teachers manually write on papers.
+Using this application, an education center teacher (e-Haebeob) and small business owners can input and track visitors' temperatures once checked to follow the government's regulation in relation to the their places.
+This app essentially replaces the current tracking style at many places where teachers and business owners manually write on papers.

 ## Application URL